reggiestain/CurrencyConverter/README.md

 ## Installation

 1. Clone or download this application into the "www" directory on your apache server.
 2. The Currency Converter chat application database file is located in "config/schema/currencyconverter.sql" directory of the project folder
+3. Run "composer install" to install framework depencies within the vendor folder.
 3. Run this sql script on your mysql server to create the "currencyconverter" database.

 ## Configuration